Hamza77N/Hamza77N/README.md

-<h3 align="left"> Hi there 👋 ,I’m Hamza a FrontEnd Developer,
+<h3 align="left"> Hi there 👋 ,I’m Hamza a FrontEnd Developer 🧑🏻‍💻,
 Soon to graduate as Full-Stack Web Development course at DCI. ✨
  </h3>

-- 🔭 I’m currently working as a Tutor FrontEnd Developer at Digital Career Institute Berlin 🧑🏻‍💻
+- 🔭 I’m currently working as a Tutor FrontEnd Developer at Digital Career Institute Berlin .
 - 🌱 I’m currently learning BackEnd
 - 📫 How to reach me: https://www.linkedin.com/in/hamza-nachawati-4b807924a/